 If a tree falls in the forest and no one’s there to hear, does it make a sound?
 I don’t know, but I do know that if a personal website is set up and no one’s there to check it out, it’s pointless.
 So get your butt on Twitter, Facebook, LinkedIn, and any other social media sites you use to promote yourself.
 Include links to your profiles on your website and make sure to cross-promote whenever you can.

-Inspired to build your own online website?
-Get started right now with the Rebel + Weebly website builder.
-There’s a plan and price to fit every need.
+Inspired to build your own personal website?
+Get started right now with Rebel and save 70% on your first year.
 Plus, you don’t need any technical skills to make a beautiful site.

 Feature Photo: Bench Accounting